Man streams chase before Minnesota police fatally shoot him

 Quinones seemed calm and expressionless during the chase, sometimes glancing in the rearview mirror.
 Just before the livestream, he posted on Facebook, “So sorry.”

 No officers were hurt.
-The Hennepin County Sheriff’s Office is investigating.
+The Hennepin County Sheriff’s Office is investigating and declined comment Sunday.

+“The Edina and Richfield Police Departments express our thoughts and prayers to all those involved in this tragic incident,” the departments said in a joint release.

+A crowd gathered at the scene after the shooting, which happened behind an apartment complex.
+Some in the crowd shouted at the police as dozens of officers lined up behind police tape to keep order.